Elric-pp/blog/algorithm/leetcode.md

 ## Valid Anagram
-&nbsp;&nbsp;Given two strings s and t, write a function to determine if t is an anagram of s.
+> Given two strings s and t, write a function to determine if t is an anagram of s.

-- For example,
+> For example,
-> s = “anagram”, t = “nagaram”, return true.
+>> s = “anagram”, t = “nagaram”, return true.
-> s = “rat”, t = “car”, return false.
+>> s = “rat”, t = “car”, return false.

-- Note:
+> Note:
-  You may assume the string contains only lowercase alphabets.
+> You may assume the string contains only lowercase alphabets.

 ```javascript
   /**